 GVTV operates a "Community Bulletin Board" which runs in between programming.
 The board lists agenda items of the Village Board and Commission meetings, helps publicize community events and alerts residents to important news and information.
 Local businesses can list job openings on the channel at no charge.

 DVD copies of all programs seen on GVTV are available for a fee of $10.

 The program schedule is updated weekly on this web site and is listed on the Community Bulletin Board.
 It is also available by contacting Glenview Television at (847) 904-4475.

-Live broadcast of the Plan Commission Meeting is scheduled for Tuesday, July 25 at 7pm.
-The meeting will be rebroadcast on Wednesday, July 26 at 8 a.m., 12 p.m., 4 p.m., and 8 p.m.
+Live cablecast of the Board of Trustees meeting is scheduled for Tuesday, October 19 at 7:30 p.m.
+The meeting will be re-cablecast on Wednesday, October 20 at 8 a.m., 12 p.m. and 4 p.m.